microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ![Testing That The Toolkit Works](./assets/images/toolkit-button-test.gif)

-Theming is built right into the components, so you can test that out, too.
+Theming is built right into the components, so you can test that out too.
 Open the Command Palette (`Crtl + Shift + P` or `Cmd + Shift + P` on Mac), search for "Preferences: Color Theme," and cycle through all the themes to see the button change.

 ![Testing That The Toolkit Theme Utilities Work](./assets/images/toolkit-theme-test.gif)